Here’s the Guru guide to all of the best Gran Canaria surf spots with lots of useful tips about swells and tides.

 As a general rule, swell from NW to NE (the most common) means you should be on the North Coast/Las Palmas.
 The East Coast needs some East in the swell to work (anything from NE to SE) and the South Coast either needs a huge swell from the NE or swell from the South.
 Look out for: a big South Swell with Northerly winds – Arguineguin will be going off; Northerly Swell with East to SW winds – the North Coast will be offshore and barelling!

-It is a great spot for beginners as there is plenty of whitewater to learn on.
-The best area for beginners is Los Muellitos - the end of the beach, next to the Auditorium and under the protection or the small pier.
+La Cicer is a great spot for beginners as there is plenty of whitewater to learn on and it’s got surfable waves most days.
+The best area for beginners is Los Muellitos at the south end of the beach, next to the Auditorium and under the protection or the small pier.

 When the swell starts to get bigger you have to be careful with the shorebreak which gets more powerful at low tide.